georginaryan/asymmetric-valence-electrolytes/README.md

 The project combines:
 - **Python** for numerical simulation of the time-dependent Poisson–Nernst–Planck (PNP) system
-- **Mathematica** for asymptotic calculations (involving both analytic and numerical methods) and figure generation
+- **Mathematica** for asymptotic calculations (involving both analytical and numerical methods) and figure generation
 - **MATLAB** for production of Figure 7.

 All figures from the paper can be reproduced with this code.